EmicoEcommerce/.github/profile/README.md

-## Hi there, we're Emico a Dutch E-Commerce Agency 👋
+## Hi there, we're Emico a Dutch E-Commerce agency 👋

 We focus on developing high performance and resilient E-Commerce Applications.